 Tier III $20,000 – $150,000

-This Paraquat settlement amount estimate first made six months ago.
-The Paraquat class action lawsuit is going well for plaintiffs.
-So, if anything, these settlement compensation estimates are on the low side in March 2022.
+This Paraquat settlement amount estimate was first made six months ago.
+The Paraquat class action lawsuit is going well for the plaintiffs.
+So, if anything, these settlement compensation estimates are on the low side in February 2023.

 Contact a Paraquat Parkinson’s Lawyer Today

-If you worked on farm where paraquat was used or lived near a farm where paraquat was used and you have been diagnosed with Parkinson’s disease, you may be able to file a paraquat lawsuit and receive financial compensation.
-Contact out paraquat lawyers today to see if you have a case.
+If you worked on a farm where paraquat was used or lived near a farm where paraquat was used, and you have been diagnosed with Parkinson’s disease, you may be able to file a paraquat lawsuit and receive financial compensation.
+Contact our paraquat lawyers today to see if you have a case.
 Contact us online or by phone at 800-553-8082.